Second Year Guide

 Tallaght food and drink: There’s a café in the teaching centre that has decent coffee and bagels, if you want a full dinner at lunchtime head down to the hospital canteen (halfway down Hospital st., just ask someone to show you).
 You can expect to spend about €5 on a hot dinner there.
 There’s also an ATM and a Londis further down Hospital St. in the main hospital reception.
 I’ve never had any need to go further afield, but I’m pretty sure The Square shopping centre isn’t too far from the main hospital doors down at reception.

 Dress: Since you’re not seeing any patients/based in the main hospital building, you don’t have to dress super smart or formal, just look reasonably put together.
-Also, wear something you’re comfortable kneeling on the floor in for Basic Life Support (so no super tight trousers/skirts).
+Also, wear something you’re comfortable kneeling in for Basic Life Support (so no super tight trousers/skirts).
+You can wear scrubs for clinical skills now which is super fun

 That’s it!
 Although it can be an intense year, it can also be a lot of craic, so do use your time wisely!